Oracle Java Licensing and Audit FAQ Guide

 From a licensing perspective, an installed Oracle Java on a server can be considered “in use,” especially if it’s accessible or used for production.
 Important considerations:

 - License Acceptance: When you installed Oracle JDK, you accepted the OTN or NFTC license terms, which means you agreed to the permitted uses.
-If that server is a production server, simply having Oracle JDK on it (even if idle) could be seen as a readiness to use it for production.
-Oracle in audits often counts installations on production machines as needing licensing.
+If that server is a production server, simply having Oracle JDK installed on it (even if it is idle) could be seen as a readiness to use it for production.
+In audits, Oracle often counts installations on production machines as requiring licensing.

-- Discovery in Audit: Oracle’s audit scripts will typically scan for installed Java binaries (java.exe, libjvm. so, etc.) on machines.
+- Discovery in Audit: Oracle’s audit scripts typically scan for installed Java binaries (java.exe, libjvm.so, etc.) on machines.
 They will flag it if they find Oracle JDK installed on a server.
 It will then be on you to explain if it was ever used.
 It’s safe to assume that if it’s installed on a prod server, Oracle considers it “deployed.”

 - Uninstall Unused Copies: If you installed Oracle JDK for a one-time test and never removed it, that could become a compliance issue later.
-Best practice: uninstall Oracle Java from any system where it’s not needed.
-This not only avoids licensing issues but also security risks of unused software.
+Best practice: Uninstall Oracle Java from any system where it’s not needed.
+This not only avoids licensing issues but also the security risks of unused software.

 - Evidence of Non-Use: Theoretically, if Oracle found an installation and you had logs proving it was never executed for a commercial workload, you might argue it wasn’t used.
 But that’s a gray area and not a guaranteed defense.
 Oracle might argue that the installation was not permitted in a production environment without a license.

-- Dev Tools on Prod: Sometimes admins install JDK on a production server for troubleshooting or debugging purposes but not for running the main app.
+- Dev Tools on Prod: Sometimes, admins install JDK on a production server for troubleshooting or debugging purposes, but not for running the main app.
 Even in such cases, it’s a risk if no license exists.
-If those debugging tools were used in production, that’s production use.
+If those debugging tools were used in production, that would be considered production use.

-The bottom line is to treat any Oracle Java installation on any company system as something you must license unless it’s purely dev/test.
+The bottom line is to treat any Oracle Java installation on a company system as something that requires licensing, unless it’s purely for development or testing.
 If it’s not needed, remove it to be safe.
 In an audit, you don’t want to negotiate what “used” means – Oracle tends to count installations as used.

 40. Does running Oracle Java in containers or virtual machines affect licensing?